shizejin/lecture-source-py/source/rst/smoothing.rst

 This example will illustrate how, in a complete markets model like that of Lucas and Stokey :cite:`LucasStokey1983`, the government purchases insurance from the private sector.

-    * Purchasing insurance  protects the government against having to  raise taxes too high or issue too much debt in  high government expenditure events.
+Purchasing insurance  protects the government against having to  raise taxes too high when  emergencies make governments high.

 We assume that government expenditures take one of two values :math:`G_1 < G_2`, where Markov state :math:`1` means "peace" and Markov state :math:`2` means "war".